 Our Approach at St Michael's

-- Christian Values (click on the link to view Our Values page):
+- Christian Values (click on the link below to view Our Values page):

 Our Christian Values permeate everything we do.
 They help us to live out our Christian Vision of ‘life in all its fullness’.
 Each half term, we focus on a different Christian Value.
 This is done explicitly through our Collective Worship time, but also throughout our curriculum.
 Children have regular opportunities to reflect on each value and to develop an understanding of the Value in action.

-- Zones of Regulation (click on link to see the parent PowerPoint):
+- Zones of Regulation (click on link below to see the parent PowerPoint):

 All pupils at St Michael’s are taught how to self-regulate by recognising their own and others emotions, the impact their emotions can have on themselves and others and develop tools to master self-control.

-- Five Ways to Wellbeing (Click on the link for a detailed description)
+- Five Ways to Wellbeing (Click on the link below for a detailed description)